Skip to content

 1. The SDM is intended for the student who wishes to focus on the systematic exploration of a particular problem or a particular body of knowledge that does not fall within the bounds of existing majors or departments at Clark.
 It should typically involve three or more disciplines, and draw upon existing Clark faculty expertise and courses offered regularly at Clark.

-2. The SDM requires a detailed (1-2 pages single-spaced) description and rationale of the major and a list of required courses, to be developed by the student in consultation with a faculty advisor and two other faculty members (who together constitute the student’s SDM committee).
+2. The SDM requires a detailed (1-2 pages single-spaced) description and rationale for the major and a list of required courses, to be developed by the student in consultation with a faculty advisor and two other faculty members (who together constitute the student’s SDM supervisory faculty committee).
 This committee must approve the rationale and course requirements for the major no later than the end of the student’s first semester of the junior year.

 4. In the senior year (usually the second semester), the student will complete a capstone requirement intended to draw on and integrate earlier course work, and to include an independent research component, either through a senior research thesis, a supervised internship experience (that includes research), or a creative independent project.

-4. SDM Rationale: Before an SDM will be approved, the student must develop the statement of intellectual rationale for the major, recruit the three members of the faculty supervisory committee, meet together with the committee and secure unanimous committee approval of the rationale and the course requirements for the proposed major.
+4. SDM Rationale: Before an SDM will be approved, the student must develop the statement of intellectual rationale for the major, recruit the three members of the faculty supervisory committee, meet together with the committee, and secure unanimous committee approval of the rationale and the course requirements for the proposed major.

 6. Honors for the SDM: In order for students to receive honors in an SDM, they must have a cumulative GPA of 3.25 or above, and they must develop an honors project proposal by the end of their junior year.
 This normally will consist of an honors thesis based on two or more directed-research courses.
-The SDM committee will function also as the honors thesis committee, and upon completion of the thesis, the student will have a one-hour oral defense of the thesis with the faculty committee.
+The SDM faculty supervisory committee typically will function also as the honors thesis committee, and upon completion of the thesis, the student will have a one-hour oral defense of the thesis with the faculty committee.
 The committee will evaluate the research, writing, and oral defense of the thesis, and recommend whether or not the work merits the distinction of honors and what level of honors (Honors, High Honors, or Highest Honors).
 If the committee judges a thesis as not worthy of honors, the student will receive credit for the work completed, but will not receive honors.

 Studio Art